Sahil-k1509/cmd_pokemon/README.md

 ### How to play
-0. Your System must have python installed.
+0. Your System must have [python installed](https://www.python.org/)  .
 1. Download the code and extract it.
 2. Open terminal(Command prompt) in the folder where code is present.
 3. You will need to download some modules before running game!